mrdavidgrant/tweeter/README.md

 <!-- This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills. -->

 **********************
-Currently running from a MongoDB.
+Currently running from a local MongoDB.
+Please ensure MongoDB is up and running on the default port prior to use.
 **********************

 ## Getting Started